 I talked to hundreds of people in the Towers --and in nearby buildings-- live, as it was happening, through IM's, chat rooms, emails and message boards on AOL.
 I talked to their families too.

 You know what it's like online.
 People connect.
 Get in each other's heads.
 Strangers become instant friends.

 "I still can't reach my wife.
 They're sending us to the roof now, I might get better reception.
 Tell her I'll try to call from there.
 That I love her.
 And the girls."

 On many days, but especially 9/11, I still have a tiny frisson of survivor guilt.
-I will never have the chance to meet those people or even talk to them again ... in person or online.
+I will never have the chance to meet those people or even hear from them again ... in person or online.

 Because they're gone.
-I watched them die.
+I watched them perish.
 We all did.

-It's impossible to describe the other-worldly sense of helplessness and rage I felt, seeing on TV that they were doomed.
+It's impossible to describe the other-worldly sense of helplessness and rage I felt talking to so many hopeful souls on the upper floors, all the while seeing on TV that they were doomed.
 Some didn't yet know it.
 Some were frantically calling for help.
 And I couldn't help them.

 Nobody could help them.

 Although, sometimes I think, I hope, I pray, maybe I gave a little comfort.
 A sense of human contact.
 A virtual hand to hold, shoulder to lean on.
 And a bridge to home.